mosTavassoli/RunTogether-UX/M2/milestone2.md

 <img src="prototype2/1.jpg" width="800" alt="accessibility text"> <br />
 The order of connecting the pages are:

-1. The first page is the "User Profile" page, in this page user can visit a history of the runs, plans and goals with the ability to check his progress. by selecting the "Groups" button, user can watch the list of groups page.(last page)
+1. The first page is the "User Profile" page, in this page user can visit a history of the runs in a week, month or year.
-2. By selecting the "PLAN" in the profile page, user will see the content of the "RUNNING PLAN" page. the content will be fetched dynamically inside the buttom part of the "User Profile" page.
-3. By selecting each squares inside the "RUNNING PLAN" content , the next content with the name of the plan will be shown totally in a new page.( example " RUNNING PLAN1")
+2. By selecting each squares inside the "RUNNING PLAN" content , the next content with the name of the plan will be shown in a new page.( example " RUNNING PLAN1")
-4. After selecting the "Groups" button, a new page with all the groups will be shown. ( the last page )

    <br />
    <img src="prototype2/2.jpg" width="800" alt="accessibility text"> <br />
-5. When user clicks the plus button in the buttom of the "Groups" page, page "Create A group" will appear.
+3. When user clicks the plus button in the buttom of the "Groups" page, page "Create A group" will appear.
 By pressing "ADD" or "CANCEL" button , it will return to the "Groups" page.<br />
-6. After selecting each squares inside the "Groups" page, the last page of the above picture will appear, it will be filled by the details of the selected group.
+4. After selecting each squares inside the "Groups" page, the last page of the above picture will appear, it will be filled by the details of the selected group.
 By selecting "JOIN" button, user will be added to the group and he will return to the "Groups" page.
 After selecting the "CANCEL" the user will be navigated to the "Groups" page.<br />
    --The "MAP" content shows a picture of the location of the Run

 ## Selection Rationale